DarussalamTech/aims_prj/wp-content/plugins/contact-form-7-to-database-extension/readme.txt

 = Where do I see the data? =

-* In the admin page, "Contact Form DB"
+* In the admin page, "Aims Form Database"

 = Can I display form data on a non-admin web page or in a post? =